dcanetma/hodoandmarie-site/source/_posts/La-lluna.md

 title: La Lluna
 client: The Moon Lounge Bar
 year: 2020
 intro: >
-	The term lunar effect refers to correlations between lunar cycles and behaviour and
-	physiological changes in living beings on Earth, including humans.
+  The term lunar effect refers to correlations between lunar cycles and behaviour and physiological changes in living beings on Earth, including humans.

   The position of the letters and the situation of the logo show this strange effects that the moon causes.
 bgColor: '#f4f4f4'
 textColor: black
 tags:
   - Animation
   - Illustration
 thumbnailUrl: media/lalluna/thumbnail.jpg
 imageUrl: media/lalluna/header.jpg
+categories: []
+date: 2038-06-06 11:21:00
 videoUrl:

-date: 2038-06-06 11:21:02

 subTitle:
 ---

 <div class="gallery">